aanastasiou/neoads/README.rst

 again.

 Similarly, it is possible to create `AbstractMap`, `AbstractDLList` objects.
-For more information please refer to the documentation.
+For more information please refer `to the documentation <https://neoads.readthedocs.io/en/latest/index.html>`_.

 Abstract data structures over arbitrary data model entities
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""